 The requirement to have a health insurance policy with coverage including COVID-19 related treatment in the amount no less than 100,000 USD for the total duration of your planned stay in Thailand should also stay in place as it's currently mandatory for everyone entering the country.
 You can easily buy online the special insurance policy such as AXA Sawasdee Thailand or Tune iPass to meet all these requirements

-You will also need to present a prepaid booking of Samui Extra Plus hotel for the first 7 nights and the prepaid booking of SHA Plus certified hotel(s) in Koh Samui, Koh Phangan or Koh Tao for at least another 7 nights.
-Together with accommodation, the mandatory COVID-19 Tests must also be booked with your chosen hotels and prepaid.
+You will also need to present a prepaid booking of SHA Plus hotels for 7 nights in Koh Samui, Koh Phangan or Koh Tao.

-Air ticket for a direct international flight to Koh Samui or international flight via Bangkok that must be connected with approved sealed flights (flight reservations booked separately are not allowed).
+Air ticket for a direct international flight to Koh Samui or international flight via Bangkok of Phuket that must be connected with approved sealed flights.

 To enter Koh Samui by using Samui Plus model, tourists will have to present the COVID-19 free certificate issued within 72 hours before departure to Thailand and a vaccination certificate, as well as undergo a COVID-19 test at the airport.